Root Canals In Saukville

 Treatment Process

-During the actual root canal procedure, Dr. Cook will use specialized tools to clean out the infected area of the tooth and remove any decay.
+During the actual root canal procedure, Dr. Cook or Dr. Schellhorns will use specialized tools to clean out the infected area of the tooth and remove any decay.
 He'll then fill the empty spaces to protect the tooth's root.

 Dentist icon